prsetiya/Clamav/Webex Connect Flows/v3.0/Template/Event Handling Workflows/README.md

 output variables section.

 If you want to run the Closed Event flow to run only for specific asset then we need to enable the conditions option and add condition to the "WxCC Task V2" Node.
-For enabling conditions please refer to the Conditions section.
+For enabling conditions please refer to the 'Adding Conditions In Flow' section.

+There is no restriction on the number of Closed Event Flow.
+You can add as many Closed Event Flow you need if different handling is required for each channel or asset.
+But in this case you need to specify condition for each flow.

 As webex.variables and webex.RequestBody are nested variables , we are assigning these to response and requestBody respectively so that we can use them further.